Welcome to our series of Shopify reviews - in this article we compare Shopify vs Magento.

 Let’s step you through an analysis of which platform is best for you.

-Full disclosure — we are Shopify Experts and prefer Shopify over Magento.
+Full disclosure — we are a Shopify Plus partner.

 Before you start comparing platforms, you need to look forensically at your own business and look at its strengths and weaknesses.
 Where are you great?
 Where do you need support?
 And how is your team structured?